-I understood that somewhere in relatively recent European-centric history, and by that I mean middish 17th Century European-centric history onwards, ‘Race’ became a concept.
-And then ‘Race’ became a thing – a thing that could be defined, quantified and qualified.
-Especially in a commercially driven European dominated world fueled by colonial riches obtained through the life, death and efforts of millions of non-European peoples.
-It was a convenient concept to justify all manner of socio-economic policies for those who held the power in and over these colonies, and again in America’s own Republic.
-Over subsequent generations the concepts of Race and Culture (I’ll address Culture in the next post) became synonymous.
+I understood that somewhere in relatively recent European-centric history, and by that, I mean mid-ish 17th Century European-centric history onwards, ‘Race’ became a concept.
+And then ‘Race’ became a thing – a thing that could be defined, quantified and qualified; especially in a commercially driven European dominated world fueled by colonial riches obtained through the life, death, and efforts of millions of non-European peoples.
+It was a useful concept to justify all manner of socio-economic policies for those who held power in and over these colonies, and again in America’s own Republic.
+Over subsequent generations, the concepts of Race and Culture (I’ll address Culture in the next post) became synonymous.
 In modern times, they are indistinguishable.
 Not virtually indistinguishable.
 They have come to mean one in the same thing through either convenience or through linguistic short-hand so common within today’s language.

 Race and Culture are not the same.
 They never were.
 I, for one, would like to reclaim the profound and fundamental distinction between the two.
 Denying this one simple fact has done our species untold and needless harm and has caused all manner of unnecessary suffering.
 The mythology of ‘Race’ is one of the biggest lies the Western world and Western-influenced world has ever created…much less told.

-And for those who will immediately decry that I’m trying to ‘shame’ those with a European heritage, particularly in the US, I’ll remind them that in 19th and the very early 20th Centuries in America, Greek, Spanish, Italian, Irish and Portuguese immigrants weren’t classed as ‘white’.
-It was only as the number of ‘non whites’ began to increase that a tenuous olive branch was extended to these groups.
+And for those who will immediately decry that I’m trying to ‘shame’ those with a European heritage, particularly in the US, I’ll remind them that in 19th and the very early 20th Centuries in America, Greek, Spanish, Italian, Irish and Portuguese immigrants weren’t classed as ‘white.’
+It was only as the number of ‘non-whites’ began to increase that a thin olive branch was extended to these groups.
 These groups were treated as poor relations, almost like embarrassing cousins of lesser means.
 Google it.
-Those whom come from these cultures know what I’m talking about.
-If you’re in doubt, do a search in Google Books or read through some academic journal articles in Google Scholar.
+Those who come from these cultures know what I mean.
+If you’re in doubt, search Google Books or read through some academic journal articles in Google Scholar.

 And as readers of this blog will know, I also have ‘white’ ancestors.
 So as I write this, I have all of my ancestors in mind.